111 West 57th Street: Architecture

 111 West 57th Street, also known as Steinway Tower, was developed by Michael Stern's JDS Development Group and Kevin P. Maloney's Property Markets Group (PMG).
 WSP USA was the structural engineer for the project, while Jaros, Baum & Bolles was the engineer in charge of mechanical, electrical, and plumbing.

 The building has two components.
-The base of the development contains Warren and Wetmore's Steinway Hall, while rising above it is a 1,428 ft tower designed by SHoP Architects.
+The base of the development contains Warren and Wetmore's Steinway Hall, above which is a 1,428 ft tower designed by SHoP Architects.
 According to documents filed by SHoP Architects principal Gregg Pasquarelli, the roof slab of the tower is 1257 ft 6 in above ground level while the pinnacle is 1423 ft 7 in above ground.
 The building contains 84 stories above ground level or 85 including the roof slab.
 The top story is numbered as floor 91, while floor numbers 5–7, 13, and 21–25 are skipped.
 (Note: SHoP Architects classifies the true number of stories above ground as "construction levels", which are labeled with a different "marketing floor" number.
 The numbering is as follows: